kushdua/ece419lab3/README.txt

 -----------------
 Run instructions:
 -----------------
+Compile- run "make" - it will clean previous *class files (invoke clean rule) and recompile everything (all rule)

 Server - server.sh <port to listen on> <number of players to join before game starts>
 		 Note: <number of players...> is optional; if omitted, server waits for 4 players

 Client - run.sh <address of server> <port of server>